 The flooding and standing water problem was caused by an overgrown and mudded-in drainage ditch that couldn’t handle the rainwater runoff.
 The drainage ditch is hidden behind the wood fence along the back of the property line in the above photo.
 Annual maintenance of the ditch had been neglected for so long that it was choked with trees, weeds and mud.

 Fixing the Flooding Problem

-The flooding problem was solved by:
+The flooded yard problem was solved by: